Foch-Allenby District: Overview

 In Ottoman times, the Foch-Allenby District was the harbor district of Beirut.
 Its clearance and reconstruction was completed during the French Mandate.
 After the Lebanese Civil War, conservation efforts restored many of its surviving buildings within a pedestrian setting.

 Construction

 The Foch-Allenby district is the former harbor district of Beirut, accommodating port-related activities.
-Named Foch and Allenby in 1919, the two main north–south avenues were perceived as gateways to the city for visitors arriving by sea.
+The two main north–south avenues, named Foch and Allenby in 1919, served as gateways to the city for visitors arriving by sea.
 Along with Weygand street, they formed the new business district of Beirut.
 The Foch-Allenby district was planned as the architectural showcase of the city.
-Influence of classical Haussmanian architecture was palpable on the majority of buildings in the district.
-Architectural expression had also moved towards a more regional identity which featured arched forms and eclectic regional detailing in the stonework.
+The influence of classical Haussmanian architecture was evident in most district buildings.Architectural expression had also moved towards a more regional identity which featured arched forms and eclectic regional detailing in the stonework.
 Post-war conservation efforts that began in 1994 restored many surviving buildings in the Foch-Allenby district within a pedestrian setting.
 Extended to the sea, Foch and Allenby Streets are the origin of the orthogonal grid of Beirut's new waterfront district.